fgaz/fgaz.github.io/_drafts/hsoc-cabal-new-build-status-update-1.md

 * [`new-run`](https://github.com/haskell/cabal/issues/4586) is now fully functional
 * `new-test` and [`new-bench`](https://github.com/haskell/cabal/issues/4614)
-   they work, except from some rough edges (like the ability to pass arguments to tests)
+   work, except from some rough edges (like the ability to pass arguments to tests)
 * [`new-exec`](https://github.com/haskell/cabal/issues/4722)
   has always been kind of an hack and we discussed a lot about it.
   Environment files helped a lot, and you should [check them out](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/packages.html#package-environments)!